EU approves Translohr takeover by Alstom, FSI

 Both Alstom Transport and Translohr manufacture and market trams and light rail vehicles, but the European Commission said it found no competition threats in the deal.

-“The Commission’s investigation showed that Alstom Transport’s trams on rails and Translohr’s rubber-tyred trams are rarely in competition and that several credible and established competitors would continue to compete with the merged entity, whatever market definition is used,” the EU watchdog said in a statement.
-(Reporting by Foo Yun Chee; writing by Rex Merrifield)
+“The Commission’s investigation showed that Alstom Transport’s trams on rails and Translohr’s rubber-tired trams are rarely in competition and that several credible and established competitors would continue to compete with the merged entity, whatever market definition is used,” the EU watchdog said in a statement.